Ngundo-Muithya/Phase-1-Project/README.md

 The most critical phase of flight that pilots of these airplanes need to focus on is **Takeoff**.

 When choosing between the two most polpular air carriers, Boeing and Airbus, go with **Airbus**.

+## Recommendations

+Buy airplanes that are in the safe airplanes CSVs

+Buy models that are in the safe models CSV

+Pilots who operate these aircraft need to be extra vigilant during VMC weather and during takeoff and landing

+When choosing between Boeing and Airbus, go with Airbus

 ## Next Steps